Oliveiraleon/toktube/CONTRIBUTING.md

-# 🤝 Contributing to YouTubeGO
+# 🤝 Contributing to TubeTok

-Thanks for your interest in contributing to **YouTubeGO 5.0**!
+Thanks for your interest in contributing to **TubeTok 5.0**!
 We welcome bug reports, feature requests, and code improvements.

 ## 📋 How to Contribute